March 25, 2025

 • 'Do PR holders need a work visa or work endorsement?'
 No, PR holders do not require any Immigration approvals to work.
 However, there are specific jobs that foreigners, including PR holders, are prohibited from taking up.

 • 'How can I get back the LTSVP security bond?'
-You may apply for a refund at the Immigration office that issued your LTSVP.
-The application can be made after holding Permit Masuk for 2 years.
+You can apply for a refund at the Immigration office that issued your LTSVP after holding Permit Masuk for 2 years.
 The original bond receipt and Red IC are needed, plus other documents shown here: https://www.facebook.com/share/12EwqB7rRCB/

 • 'Is there an easier pathway for a foreign spouse to get PR?'
 If a foreigner and their Malaysian spouse live overseas they might be able to apply for PR through the Returning Expert Programme (REP).
 This is different to the usual Permit Masuk application process and offers a faster and easier route for the foreign spouse to obtain PR.
 This process can take as little as 6 months to a year.
 Consequently, applicants using REP are unlikely to encounter the same challenges that spouses using the standard process face.
 See more info here: https://www.talentcorp.com.my/our-initiatives/for-professionals/rep/.
 There is also a Facebook Group here: https://www.facebook.com/groups/231856371765317/